|1. Foreword||2. Property||3. Manufacturing||4. Electronics||5. Versioning||6. Marketing||7. Distribution||8. Support|

 Distribution is a key domain for any economic activity.
 It is the critical link between the manufacturer and the customer.
 You can build the best effects, design the best amps, creat the best guitars: if your products are not available when and where someone wants to buy them, you'd better stay home and just do nothing.

 Supply-Chain is also the fastest way to wreck a national economy.
-If you optimize a transportation scheme, and discover that shipping goods by sea from China to Europe costs less than the labour cost difference between your country and Asia, you will soon decide to close your factory and de-localize your production.
+If you optimize a transportation scheme, and discover that shipping goods by sea from China to Europe costs much less than the labour cost difference between your country and Asia, you will soon decide to close your factory and de-localize your production.
 In the beginning, you optimize to make more money.
 In the end, you fight to save your own business and most of all, the jobs of the people who depend on you.
+There would be so much to tell about that!

 I will not develop here the complete supply-chain of SR&D - because I have no information about the upper part of it.
 But there are a few things that can be said, and most of all, a few general information that may help you understand what there is between a gear manufacturer and you - the customer.